The Ashes: Advantage England as problems mount for 'worst Australia team since 2010'?

 It seems likely that 38-year-old Khawaja, who has averaged just a lick over 30 in Tests since January 2024, and Green keep their spots, but who partners Khawaja at the top of the order is still up for debate - and there is not really an outstanding candidate.

 Marnus Labuschagne, perhaps, who has returned to form with centuries in domestic cricket but he would be batting out of position as an opener.
-No 3 is his bread and butter.
+No 3 is his bread and butter and he could yet figure there if Australia push Green to No 6 and omit Beau Webster.

-Other options are young and promising (Konstas, Campbell Kellaway), had a go before but not really nailed it (Cameron Bancroft, Nathan McSweeney, Marcus Harris) or experienced domestically, but untested internationally (Jake Weatherald, Henry Hunt).
+Other options to open are young and promising (Konstas, Campbell Kellaway), had a go before but not really nailed it (Cameron Bancroft, Matt Renshaw, Marcus Harris) or experienced domestically but untested internationally (Jake Weatherald, Henry Hunt).

 Will England persist with Pope - or take a 'big gamble'?